You’ve probably heard of terms such as GDPR, and you’re most likely wondering how you should be managing data security.

 - Recruitment and managing staff records

-As a business owner, whether you have staff or you’re a sole-trader, you’re responsible for protecting the data (personal information) of anyone who comes into contact with your business.
+As a business owner, whether you have staff or you’re a sole-trader, you’re responsible for managing data security for anyone who comes into contact with your business.
 This includes customers, account holders, suppliers and staff.

 What is personal data?